RickiNano/Nano.Net/README.md

 # Nano.Net

 A .NET library for building projects with [nano](https://nano.org).
-Still in development.
-Please feel free to submit any changes, bugfixes or new features using the issues/pull requests feature here on GitHub.
+Please feel free to report any issues or submit pull requests.
 This project follows Semantic Versioning.

 ## Features/Roadmap